-Interview with Swedish Minister for International Development Cooperation and Climate, and Deputy Prime Minister, Isabella Lövin
+Interview with former Swedish Minister for International Development Cooperation and Climate, and Deputy Prime Minister, Isabella Lövin

-In 2016, the Government of Sweden donated a core contribution of USD 12 million to UN Women.
-In addition, the Government, through the Swedish International Development Agency (Sida), contributed USD 30 million in multi-bi support – bringing its overall 2016 contribution to approximately USD 42 million and making Sweden UN Women’s largest donor.
-In an interview, Swedish Minister for International Development Cooperation and Climate, and Deputy Prime Minister, Isabella Lövin explains why her Government believes UN Women’s work is such an important priority for its multilateral aid.
+In 2018, the Government of Sweden contributed regular resources of USD 19.9 million to UN Women.
+In addition, the Government, through the Swedish International Development Agency (Sida), contributed USD 35 million in other resources support—bringing its overall 2018 contribution to approximately USD 55 million and making Sweden UN Women’s largest funding partner.
+In an interview, former Swedish Minister for International Development Cooperation and Climate, and Deputy Prime Minister, Isabella Lövin explains why her Government believes UN Women’s work is such an important priority for its multilateral aid.

 Why is gender equality important to your Government?

 “Sweden has a feminist government and is the first country in the world to pursue a feminist foreign policy, so realising gender equality and the full enjoyment of human rights by all women and girls is a top priority of the Swedish Government.
 Gender equality is not only a goal in itself, but also essential for the achievement of the Government’s other overall objectives, such as peace, security and sustainable development.”

 How do you view UN Women’s global role for gender equality?

 “The Swedish Government played an active role in the founding of UN Women.
 We attach great importance to both the organisation’s normative and operational roles for mainstreaming gender equality, women’s rights and empowerment.
 UN Women should secure increased capacity and expertise at regional and country level.
 A differentiated presence needs to be followed up by proper recruitment and support from HQ and regionally.